ObjectModules/deploy/Mapping.md

 But when people asked what is the best search engine, then mostly probably you will find that Google is the answer whatever criteria they use.

-_People can have a different criteria but they have the same answer._
+_How come that people have a different criteria but they got the same answer._

 Are you with us?
 We would think so.
 But it sound unfair..
 Why?
 Because you have already the answer to your best search engine easily.